An Evidence-Based Indictment of Inaction

 Trauma during development is especially heinous.

 Some adults normalize the pain and fear of the injured child, thinking “they’ll get over it.”
 Actually, it’s the opposite.
 Young children have fewer coping mechanisms and their immature brains are still developing.
 The impacts of trauma are greater on the architecture of still-developing brain.
+Science-based evidence is clear.

 School children deciding to take their own lives are a ‘silent’, but persistent indictment.

 Trauma impacts children, learning and schools, via its laser-like effects on the physical structure of the brain.
+Science-based evidence is clear.

 Developmental trauma damages cognition.
 The specific changes to brain architecture impair children’s memory systems, their ability to think, to organize multiple priorities (“executive function”), and hence to learn, particularly literacy skills.

 Next, the changes to the trauma-impacted children’s neurobiology also predispose them to hyper-vigilance and suspicion, leading them to misread social cues.
 Their aggressive, ‘hair trigger’ defenses are often set off by deep fear-memories outside of their explicit consciousness.
+Science-based evidence is clear.

 Adults’ view of students’ seemingly illogical, or oppositional behavior, is often one of shock, confusion, frustration and maybe anger.
 If we act on our uninformed views, then we risk re-triggering more of the child’s trauma, and even more aggression.